 What was once known as a sleepy retirement village is now a vibrant town buzzing with life.
 Luxury hotels, beaches, wine bars and hatted restaurants are just a few reasons this charming, picturesque escape is making a name for itself.

-Here’s a guide to ensure you make the best out of your stay.
+Here’s a guide to the charming Port Macquarie to ensure you make the best out of your stay.

 Drury Lane Eatery

 First and foremost, boutique cafe Drury Lane Eatery could arguably be the best cafe food in Port Macquarie.
 Sitting in the Plaza by the arts centre, this tiny, charming cafe is owned by Kate McCarron and her husband Drury Woolnough, a Canadian chef.
 The punchy and unique food served is both a meat lover’s AND a vegetarian’s heaven.
 Think house-made seasonal preserves, shared plates of slow-cooked lamb, hummus topped with honey-roasted heirloom carrots, mushrooms drowned in butter with garlic shoots and Bellingen Smokehouse salmon.
 To top it off, they have an organic tea menu and their coffee will impress the harshest of critics.

 Little Fish Cafe

 Located inside Innes Lake Vineyard, this café is covered in bougainvillea and jacaranda trees.
 Fairy lights hang from every corner at nighttime and during the day you have a full view of the rolling green vineyards.

 Their menu changes seasonally and is open seven days a week.
 Tip: Order one of their generous share plates which includes a semi dried tomato dip… it is truly to die for.
 Tip #2: don’t bother asking the chef for the recipe, he keeps it a secret…